Looking back at the Commune coverage of the riots.

-But any kind of militant fight back will alienate the leaders of the trade unions and the Labour party.
-One of the reasons the bitterness against the government and police exploded in riot was the failure of the labour movement to oppose capitalism, beyond token protest, or prevent cuts or seek a socialist solution to the economic crisis.
+Yet, any kind of militant fight back will alienate the leaders of the trade unions and the Labour party.
+One of the reasons the bitterness against the government and police exploded in a riot was the failure of the labour movement to oppose capitalism, beyond token protest, or prevent cuts or seek a socialist solution to the economic crisis.
 On an ideological level the legal system has been weakened.
-The justification of the legal system as independent and based on individual cases has been publicly revealed as false, as the courts are seen to follow government directives.
+The justification of the legal system as independent and based on individual cases has been publicly revealed as false.
+The courts were seen to follow government directives.
 As in the aftermath of other riots, investment will be pumped into the riot areas to quell the spirit of rebellion.
-Even Royalty has been compelled to put on a show that they care, by visiting the deprived areas where riots took place.
+Even royalty has been compelled to put on a show that they care, by visiting the deprived areas where riots took place.
 And as one rioter told the media, ‘you would not be talking to me now if the riot had not taken place’.

 The circumstances of the hardship during a strike might be seen as a direct link to the actions of the miners during the great unrest.
-But The Commune’s David Broder is sceptical that there is a direct link with material deprivation in the recent riot and the subjectivity of the rioters.
+But the Commune’s David Broder is sceptical that there is a direct link with material deprivation and the subjectivity of the rioters.
 (15) It is difficult to know what evidence would convince him.
-But he should stop and think about David Cameron‘s claim that the riots were not related to poverty.
+He should stop and think about David Cameron‘s claim that the riots were not related to poverty.
 All the evidence points to an elementary class consciousness among many rioters.
-Rioters made comments such as this comment from Manchester: they take money from us.
-Were taking it back.
+Rioters made comments such as this from Manchester: they take money from us, Were taking it back.
 Or this comment from London: the government only look after the rich.
 Darcus Howe described the riots as an insurrection of the poor.

 1 The True Face of the Riot, The Guardian , August 19th